pragnesh87/laravel-cicd/README.md

 # laravel-cicd

-Testing Laravel CI/CD using jenkins and aws
+Testing Laravel CI/CD using GitHub Actions and AWS